ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 Control access to a URL for a period of time = signed URL

-SSL configuration

 ## Troubleshooting

 [Serving Private Content through CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/PrivateContent.html)

 [Increase cache hits](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/cache-hit-ratio.html)

+Restrict access to S3 content? origin access identity, which is a special CloudFront user with a bucket policy

 reporting

-invalidation

-Secure RTMP?
-Signed URL

-Secure Progressive Download?
-Signed URL; user CAN download the entire file which is sort of bad for some use cases

-Secure HLS?
-Signed Cookies because there are tons of small files and signed URLs won't work
+### Invalidation Techniques

+Objects are cached for the life of the TTL

+- Slow cheap invalidation: Delete origin file; wait for TTL to expire

+- Fast, Expensive invalidation: Use Invalidation API to remove object from edge location

+- Blue/green invalidation: Use route53 CNAME to point new distribution as an alternative

+- Build Process invalidation:

-support zone apex - use Route53 to alias to CloudFront distribution; no charge for alias record lookup (Queries to Alias records that are mapped to Elastic Load Balancers, Amazon CloudFront distributions, AWS Elastic Beanstalk environments, and Amazon S3 website buckets are free.)
+- support zone apex? - use Route53 to alias to CloudFront distribution; no charge for alias record lookup (Queries to Alias records that are mapped to Elastic Load Balancers, Amazon CloudFront distributions, AWS Elastic Beanstalk environments, and Amazon S3 website buckets are free.)

-edge caching

 Redirect HTTP to HTTPS is a common security feature which can be enable on Cloudfront.